No Probate Assets, No Estate Recovery Payback

 Our law firm can be hired to handle the communications between the executor or next of kin and the Estate Recovery Program, if needed.
 We do all we can to streamline the process, and work with the Estate Recovery claims investigators to make sure their questions are answered so they can close their file as quickly as possible.

 It can be confusing which assets are exempt and which are not exempt from estate recovery.
-If you have questions about estate recovery, please give us a call and we would be glad to see if our office can help.
+If you need help and would like to schedule a consultation, please contact our office.

 Disclaimer: We recommend that you have ongoing legal advice from an elder law attorney before attempting to navigate the estate recovery process.
 If you have questions or wish to secure our services, please contact Gerhard & Gerhard, P.C.